Serisium/Shinewave/README.md

 Shinewave has been written on a Linux system and requires the full avr-gcc toolchain to make.

-In Debian, the toolchain can be set up with the following commands.
+In Debian, the toolchain can be set up with the following command.

 	sudo apt-get install gcc-avr avr-libc avrdude

+In Arch, the toolchain can be set up with the following command.

+	sudo pacman -S avr-gcc avr-libc avrdude

 Then, download the repository to your local machine.